VCF Operations root account showing disconnected in VCF Operations Manager UI

 Resolution

-To resolve this issue, you must reset the expired password on the operating system of the affected nodes and then remediate the password within the Fleet Manager.
+To resolve this issue, the expired password must be reset directly on the operating system of the affected nodes, followed by a remediation task within the Fleet Manager

 1. Log in to the VCF Operations Manager Admin UI (typically https://<FQDN>/admin).

-3. Once the cluster is offline, take a Snapshot of all affected virtual machines (VCF Operations nodes and/or Cloud Proxy).
+3. Once the cluster is completely offline, take a snapshot of all affected virtual machines (VCF Operations nodes and/or Cloud Proxies) via the vSphere Client.

-2. Perform the following steps for each appliance showing the disconnected status one by one:
+Perform the following procedure for each appliance showing the disconnected status:

-1. Open the Web Console or Remote Console for the appliance via vCenter Server managing the Appliance.
+1. Open the Web Console or Remote Console for the appliance via the vCenter Server.

-2. Log in using the root account and the current password.
+2. Log in using the root account and the current (expired) password.

-3. The system will prompt that the password has expired.
+3. The system will immediately prompt that the password has expired.

 5. Enter a new password and confirm it.

-6. Flush the new data to disk by running the following command:
+6. Flush the new password data to disk by executing the following command:

 sync